dabernado/iris/README.md

 `ERREXT` - code contains instructions/datatypes from an extension not supported by the current environment

-`ERRCXT` - attempted invalid context trainsition
+`ERRCXT` - attempted invalid context transition

 `ERRSYSC` - attempted invalid syscall